Rocco-Jenson/box_raw_ptr/README.md

     match MutRawPtr::new_mut_ptr(u_ptr).write_mut_ptr(20 as i32) {
         Some(ptr) => {
-            // Print Derefenced MutRawPtr
+            // Print MutRawPtr Memory Address
-            ptr.print_mut_ptr(true);
+            println!("{}", ptr.mut_mem_addr());
         }
         None => (),
     }

-    // Pointer Arithmetic For An [T; usize] That Returns The Index Value In The Array let arr: [i32; 5] = [1,2,3,4,5];
+    // Pointer Arithmetic For A [T; U] That Returns The Index Value In The Array Example: let arr: [i32; 5] = [1,2,3,4,5];

-    let arr_ptr: ConstRawPtr<i32> = ConstRawPtr::new_const_ptr(arr.as_ptr());
+    // Create New ConstRawPtr<i32> From The Array As A Pointer let arr_ptr: ConstRawPtr<i32> = ConstRawPtr::new_const_ptr(arr.as_ptr());

-    ConstRawPtr::set_idx_ptr(&arr_ptr, 2)
+    // Set The Index Of The Pointer ConstRawPtr::set_idx_ptr(&arr_ptr, 2)
         .inspect(|x| {
             let t: i32 = x.clone().unwrap_const().unwrap();